rpiRobotics/Safe-Energetics/README.md

 ./initial_setup.bash
 ```

-It creates a folder named `catkin_ws_safe_energetics` in your home directory and builds the packages in this repo including the ROS-I FANUC support repo.
+It creates a folder named `catkin_ws_safe_energetics` in your home directory and builds the packages in this repo.

 ## Launching Test Simulation